MEDAL Events MEDAL Summer School in Computational Modelling

 Plenaries

-Understanding the unknown: How to make sense of unfamiliar words, from a computational psycholinguistic perspective - Marco Marelli & Marco Ciapparelli
+Understanding the unknown: how to make sense of unfamiliar words, in a computational psycholinguistic perspective

-Cultural evolution builds the statistical structure of language: Evidence from human and whale song datasets - Simon Kirby
+Cultural Evolution builds the Statistical Structure of Language: evidence from human and whale song datasets

 Workshops